First Blood: Plot

-In December 1981, United States Army Vietnam War Veteran John Rambo discovers that he is the last surviving member of his outfit after learning that his old army buddy Delmar Barry has died from complications related to Agent Orange exposure from when they were deployed.
-Without direction, Rambo arrives in the town of Hope, Washington on foot, where he is accosted by local sheriff Will Teasle, who judges him harshly and presumes him to be a drifter.
-Teasle escorts Rambo out of town and warns him not to return.
-Feeling slighted, Rambo begins to return to town, where Teasle quickly arrests him and leaves him to be processed under the supervision of Teasle's cruel chief deputy Art Galt, who joins other deputies in abusing Rambo.
-The abuse triggers flashbacks to torture that Rambo endured in Vietnam, and he fights his way out of town with his field knife into the surrounding mountains.
+In December 1981, United States Army Vietnam War veteran John Rambo visits the home of his army buddy Delmar Barry and learns that he has died from the effects of Agent Orange exposure.
+Wandering aimlessly on foot, he arrives at the town of Hope, Washington.
+Sheriff Will Teasle spots him and drives him to the other side of town, telling him that he is not welcome.

+Feeling slighted, Rambo begins to return to town, where Teasle quickly arrests him and leaves him to be processed under the supervision of cruel chief deputy Art Galt, who leads other deputies in harshly abusing Rambo.
+The abuse triggers flashbacks to torture that Rambo endured in Vietnam.
+Overpowering the deputies and taking back his field knife, he steals a civilian's motorcycle, and the police chase him into the surrounding mountains; he evades capture.

 Teasle organizes a search party with his fellow deputies, air support and dogs.
 Galt ignores Teasle's orders and attempts to shoot Rambo from a low-flying helicopter, but falls to his death when Rambo throws a rock that causes the pilot to lose control.
 Teasle soon learns that Rambo is a former Special Forces soldier and recipient of the Medal of Honor, but refuses to cancel the search.

 Not wanting to cause more trouble, Rambo attempts to surrender, but is fired upon by the deputies and flees into the tree line.
 Rambo uses bushcraft to create traps to subdue the pursuing officers, threatening Teasle at knifepoint to abandon his pursuit before fleeing further into the woods.
 Washington State Patrol officers and Washington National Guard forces are dispatched to assist with the search, along with Rambo's mentor and former commanding officer Colonel Samuel Trautman.
-Trautman advises Teasle to relent, but Teasle refuses.
+Trautman expresses surprise that Rambo did not kill Teasle and all of his men, and advises him to relent, but Teasle once again refuses.
 Over radio, Rambo refuses Trautman's pleas to surrender, condemning Teasle and his men and insisting that "they drew first blood."